appdotnet/piha/README.md

 ## The Script

-After you have inserted all the buttons you want on a page you can then include a script tag.
-You can use our hosted version, or you can host your own.
+After you have inserted all the buttons you want on a page, you then include a script tag.
+If you are using our hosted version, here's the snippet:

 ```
 <script src='https://d2zh9g63fcvyrq.cloudfront.net/adn.js'></script>
 ```

+If you are self hosting, just substitute in your right URL.

 # Getting started hosting your own version

+NOTE: We are assuming you are in a linux environment.
+Commands will be different on other platforms.

 Before you start you will need npm, installed on your machine, you can get it through your package manager.